-- 12 (1) In all developments, whenever an archaeological area or historic site is discovered by a development in the shoreline area, the developer shall comply with applicable state and federal laws and regulations. - (2) Developers and property owners shall stop work immediately and notify the local government, the office of archaeology and historic preservation, and affected Indian tribes if archaeological resources are uncovered during excavation. - (3) Permits issued in areas documented to contain arachaeological resources shall require a site inspection or evaluation by a professional archaeologicst in coordination with affected Indian tribes.
+- (1) The City will coordinate with tribal, state and federal agencies that maintain inventories of known significant historic, cultural and archaeological sites, and work with these agencies in the permit review process in complying with state and federal regulations and laws to protect sites and areas that have historic, cultural, and archaeological values.
+Existing policies also reinforce this action, as written, so no additional changes planned. - (1)(2) In all developments, whenever an archaeological area or historic site is discovered by a development in the shoreline area, the developer shall comply with applicable state and federal laws and regulations. - (2)(3) Developers and property owners shall stop work immediately and notify the local government, the office of archaeology and historic preservation, and

+- affected Indian tribes if archaeological resources are uncovered during excavation. - (3)(4) Permits issued in areas documented to contain archaeological resources shall require a site inspection or evaluation by a professional archaeologist in coordination with affected Indian tribes.

-1 29.01.230 Environmental Protection 2 All project proposals, including those for which a Shoreline Substantial (1) 3 Development Permit is not required, shall comply with RCW 43.21C, the 4 Washington State Environmental Policy Act (SEPA).
-5 (2) Applicants shall apply the following mitigation sequencing steps in order of 6 priority to avoid or minimize significant adverse effects and significant ecological 7 impacts (with (a) being top priority): 8 Avoid the adverse impact altogether by not taking a certain action or parts (a) 9 of an action; 10 (b) Minimize adverse impacts by limiting the degree or magnitude of the 11 action and its implementation by using appropriate technology or by 12 taking affirmative steps to avoid or reduce impacts; 13 (c) Rectify the adverse impact by repairing, rehabilitating, or restoring the affected environment to the conditions existing at the time of the initiation 14 15 of the project; 16 (d) Reduce or eliminate the adverse impact over time by preservation and 17 maintenance operations; 18 (e) Compensate for the adverse impact by replacing, enhancing, or providing 19 substitute resources or environments; and 20 (f) Monitor the adverse impact and the compensation projects and taking 21 appropriate corrective measures.
-22 (3) Projects that cause significant adverse environmental impacts, as defined in 23 WAC 197-11-794 and PMC 29.01.080, Definitions, are not allowed unless 24 mitigated according to PMC 29.01.230 (2), above, to avoid reduction or damage 25 to ecosystem-wide processes and ecological functions.
-As part of this analysis, the applicant shall evaluate whether the project may adversely affect existing 26 27 hydrologic connections between streams and wetlands and either modify the 28 project or mitigate any impacts as needed.
-29 (4) When compensatory measures are appropriate pursuant to the mitigation priority 30 sequence above, preferential consideration shall be given to measures that replace 31 the adversely impacted functions directly and in the immediate vicinity of the 32 adverse impact.
-However, alternative compensatory mitigation may be authorized within the affected drainage area or watershed that addresses limiting factors or 33 34 identified critical needs for shoreline resource conservation based on watershed or 35 resource management plans, including the Shoreline Restoration Plan, applicable 36 to the area of adverse impact.
-Authorization of compensatory mitigation measures 37 may require appropriate safeguards, terms, or conditions as necessary to ensure no 38 net loss of ecological functions.
+29.01.230 Environmental Protection

+- (1) All project proposals, including those for which a Shoreline Substantial Development Permit is not required, shall comply with RCW 43.21C, the Washington State Environmental Policy Act (SEPA). - (2) Applicants shall apply the following mitigation sequencing steps in order of priority to avoid or minimize significant adverse effects and significant ecological impacts (with (a) being top priority): - (a) Avoid the adverse impact altogether by not taking a certain action or parts of an action; - (b) Minimize adverse impacts by limiting the degree or magnitude of the action and its implementation by using appropriate technology or by taking affirmative steps to avoid or reduce impacts; - Rectify the adverse impact by repairing, rehabilitating, or restoring the affected environment to the conditions existing at the time of the initiation of the project; - (d) Reduce or eliminate the adverse impact over time by preservation and maintenance operations; - (e) Compensate for the adverse impact by replacing, enhancing, or providing substitute resources or environments; and - (f) Monitor the adverse impact and the compensation projects and taking appropriate corrective measures. - (3) Projects that cause significant adverse environmental impacts, as defined in WAC 197-11-794 and PMC 29.01.080, Definitions, are not allowed unless mitigated according to PMC 29.01.230 (2), above, to avoid reduction or damage to ecosystem-wide processes and ecological functions.
+As part of this analysis, the applicant shall evaluate whether the project may adversely affect existing hydrologic connections between streams and wetlands and either modify the project or mitigate any impacts as needed. - (4) When compensatory measures are appropriate pursuant to the mitigation priority sequence above, preferential consideration shall be given to measures that replace the adversely impacted functions directly and in the immediate vicinity of the adverse impact.
+However, alternative compensatory mitigation may be authorized within the affected drainage area or watershed that addresses limiting factors or identified critical needs for shoreline resource conservation based on watershed or resource management plans, including the Shoreline Restoration Plan, applicable to the area of adverse impact.
+Authorization of compensatory mitigation measures may require appropriate safeguards, terms, or conditions as necessary to ensure no net loss of ecological functions.